 It was absolutely spectacular!
 We weren’t expecting this, so it was a nice surprise, especially as it was a free event.
 There were plenty of oohs and ahhs, and Tyler crying out “This is awesome!!”
 Well done Slough fireworks team.

 After the display, people milled around taking photos and selfies, and the Slough Observer took a photo of me and the kids – we may be in the paper this Friday.
 I didn’t tell the photographer I was the Mummy Stylist though.
 I know I should have, a cheeky plug would have been good, but I don’t know why I feel embarrassed when to say it in public!

 There is this perception that there is no community spirit in Slough, but that perception couldn’t be more wrong.
 Together with the Remembrance Day parade from the previous week, I have seen people come together, spreading peace and happiness.
 There are many, many different cultures in Slough, but at the end of the day it’s a very family-orientated town, and children just don’t see these differences.
 They just play and laugh together.
 And that is the beauty of this town.

-If you would like to attend the next community event, it is on the 15th and 16th December 2018.
-A festive family fun weekend is planned in the town centre where there will be a land train, Santa’s fun animals, stalls, face painting, glitter tattoos, balloon modelling, and special guests – the tap dancing turkeys (this is the official blurb – I’m assuming these aren’t real turkeys!!).
-Maybe we will see you there.
+The next community event was on the 15th and 16th December 2018.
+A festive family fun weekend planned in the town centre with a land train, Santa’s fun animals, stalls, face painting, glitter tattoos, balloon modelling, and special guests – the tap dancing turkeys (this is the official blurb – I’m assuming these weren’t real turkeys!!).